Nadja Rottner, Ph.D.

 Dr. Rottner has edited books on Ruth Vollmer, 1961-1978: Thinking the Line (Hatje Cantz, 2006) and Gego, 1957-1988: Thinking the Line (Hatje Cantz, 2006).
 More recently, she edited Claes Oldenburg, An October Files book (The MIT Press, 2012).
 In 2015, she published Cardiovista: Detroit Street Photography, University of Michigan-Dearborn.
 Her research monograph “Claes Oldenburg’s Theater of Vision: Poetry, Sculpture, Film, and Performance Art” is forthcoming from Routledge in the Fall of 2023.

-She is currently at work on a new book manuscript on how a group of young artists such as Eugenio Espinosa, Milton Becerra, Luis Villamizar, and Antonieta Sosa, among others, took geometric abstraction into public spaces in Caracas in the 1970s, giving visibility to the gendered, socially stratified, and indigenous body in performative acts of cultural, social, and political dissent.
+She is currently at work on a new book manuscript that features a group of young Venezuelan artists such as Eugenio Espinoza, Diego Barbosa, Milton Becerra, Antonieta Sosa, Claudio Perna, Luis Villamizar, and Yeni & Nan.
+They took geometric abstraction into public spaces, parks, and nature preserves in Caracas in the 1970s, giving visibility to the gendered, socially stratified, and indigenous body in performative acts of cultural, social, and political diagnosis.